 Senate (Upper House)

-Todd lives in north east Tasmania has a long history of involvement in nature conservation and land use planning.
+Todd lives in north east Tasmania and has a long history of involvement in nature conservation and land use planning.

 He has 35 years experience in on ground bush regeneration/ecological restoration ranging from managing small urban bushland parks to landscape scale restoration of pine plantations back to native forest.
 He has extensive expertise in environmental law (including land use planning), environmental education and advocacy for nature conservation such as creating new reserves.